jamauro/pub-sub/README.md

 ```
 That's it.
 By using `Meteor.publish.once`, it will fetch the data initally and automatically merge it into Minimongo.
 Any database writes to the `Notes` collection will be sent reactively to the user that made the write.

-**Important:** when naming your publications be sure to include the collection name(s) in it.
+**Important**: when naming your publications be sure to include the collection name(s) in it.
 This is generally common practice and this package relies on that convention.

 It works just as you'd expect for an array of cursors: